Historical Apoplexy · State Legislative Adaptations · North Carolina

 approximately 2,100 farms, concentrated in the eastern counties

 (USDA NASS, December 2024).
-The workers in these operations are
+The communities carrying this

-environmental and health burden while corporate profits flow
+environmental and health burden are predominantly rural and

-elsewhere.
-Marmot and Sapolsky explain why these communities show
+lower-income.
+Marmot and Sapolsky explain why these communities

 (s) North Carolina expanded Medicaid under the Affordable Care